By Janice Hardy, @Janice_Hardy

 What if you still feel that something is wrong?

 Make a judgment call, which can be hard because it's so subjective.
-Being tired of it can easily make you feel that it's done, when it really isn't.
+Being tired of the manuscript can easily make you feel that it's "done," when it really isn't.
 Several factors can affect that "it's not right" feeling in your gut.
 Ask yourself:

 What about the work feels wrong?

 If you can pinpoint specific problems, then odds are you're not finished, even if the text is polished to perfection.
-The issue is likely a macro problem that has nothing to do with the quality of the text.
-Issues like, the pacing is slow in chapter nine, or, the goal isn't very clear in chapter six.
-Or even something structural, like the front half is too long or the stakes are too low overall.
+The issue is likely a macro problem that has nothing to do with the quality of the prose, but structural or story issues.
+Such as, the pacing is slow in chapter nine, or, the goal isn't very clear in chapter six, maybe the front half is too long or the stakes are too low overall.

 If you're just scared it's not good enough, you're probably done revising.
 That's a normal fear, and self-doubt about a new project happens to pretty much everyone.